 DEFINITION INCLUSIONS Context is the key information about your catchment.
 Freshwater bodies Freshwater data Landforms Soil data Climate data Challenges are the threats and issues facing freshwater and the threats to identified values in your catchment.
 Contaminants (for example nitrogen, phosphorus, sediment, bacteria) Freshwater habitat loss Degradation of sites and/ or species of cultural or community significance Values are the things about your catchment that are important to the community Catchment freshwater objectives, priorities, or outcomes identified in policies, regional and / or iwi plans Cultural significance and matters of importance to tangata whenua Sites and/ or species of cultural or community significance

-Example of how the CCCV information could be written and considered during the development of your freshwater farm plan
+Example of CCCV information to be considered during the development of your freshwater farm plan